dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 We can do a lot of different operations using the thread class but if we try to modify the UI then we will most likely get an error.

-However, Android allows you to use the method ``.runOnUiThread`` to modify the UI directly from a thread
+However, Android allows you to use the method ``.runOnUiThread`` to modify the UI directly from a thread.

 ```Kotlin
 private fun yourMethodName() {